 NATIONAL FRIED CHICKEN DAY

-In the United States, National Fried Chicken Day is observed each year on July 6th.
-On this day, fried chicken lovers across the country celebrate this American favorite at a nearby restaurant, home or an outdoor picnic.
+In the United States, July 6th recognizes National Fried Chicken Day.
+On this day, fried chicken lovers across the country celebrate this American favorite at a nearby restaurant, home, or an outdoor picnic.

 Scottish immigrants brought their tradition of deep-frying chicken in fat to the southern United States.
 After its introduction to the American South, fried chicken soon became a staple.
 Over time, seasonings and spices were added to enrich the flavor of the chicken.